mimranlahoori/Tutorials-in-MD/HTML Basic Course.md

 HTML links are an essential part of web pages.
 They allow users to navigate to other web pages or to specific sections of the current page.
 You can create links using the `<a>` tag.
 The `<a>` tag has two required attributes: `href` and `text`.
 The `href` attribute specifies the URL of the page that the link will go to, and the `text` attribute specifies the text that will be displayed as the link.

+# Topic 16

-# Hyperlink Attributes
+### Hyperlink Attributes

 In addition to the `href` and `text` attributes, the `<a>` tag has a number of other attributes that can be used to control the behavior of the link.
 Some of the most common hyperlink attributes include:

 * **target**: The `target` attribute specifies the frame or window in which the linked document will be displayed.
 The following values are supported:
   * `_self`: The linked document will be displayed in the same frame or window as the current document.
   * `_blank`: The linked document will be displayed in a new window or tab.
   * `_parent`: The linked document will be displayed in the parent frame of the current document.
   * `_top`: The linked document will be displayed in the topmost frame of the current window.
 * **rel**: The `rel` attribute specifies the relationship between the current document and the linked document.
 The following values are supported:
   * `alternate`: The linked document is an alternate version of the current document.
   * `canonical`: The linked document is the canonical version of the current document.
   * `next`: The linked document is the next document in a series.
   * `prev`: The linked document is the previous document in a series.
 * **type**: The `type` attribute specifies the MIME type of the linked document.

 ### Using Images as Clickable Links in HTML